-LINZ has an active role in co-ordinating and promoting the use of geographic data to support New Zealand to prepare for and respond to emergencies and climate change events.
+LINZ has an active role in co-ordinating and promoting the use of geographic data to support New Zealand to prepare for and respond to emergency events and climate change.

-After the 2016 Kaikoura Earthquake, LINZ was tasked to coordinate the data requirements for multiple agencies, including the New Zealand Transport Agency, GNS, Environment Canterbury and Marlborough District Council to enable effective capture of aerial photography, LiDAR and bathymetry.
+After the 2016 Kaikoura Earthquake, LINZ was tasked to coordinate the data requirements for multiple agencies, including Waka Kotahi New Zealand Transport Agency, GNS Science, Environment Canterbury and Marlborough District Council to enable effective capture of aerial photography, LiDAR and bathymetry.
 Pulling together the data requirements of multiple agencies, and securing joint funding is where LINZ can contribute to support agencies responding to an event.

 Twelve datasets have been identified as playing a critical role in decision-making in the four stages of emergency management: risk reduction, readiness, response and recovery, plus climate change.

-The 12 datasets which cover people, property, transport, rivers and land were identified by LINZ working with NZGIS4EM (New Zealand GIS for Emergency Management), and representatives from central and local government agencies including the Ministry of Civil Defence and Emergency Management.
+The 12 datasets which cover people, property, transport, rivers and land were identified by LINZ working with NZGIS4EM (New Zealand GIS for Emergency Management), and representatives from central and local government agencies including the National Emergency Management Agency.

 Work is underway with the organisations responsible for these datasets to make sure the data is accessible and available to support emergency management.